Menu

 Partners & Senior Counsel Committee Co-Chair: Lloyd Liu is a partner with Bennett LoCicero & Liu LLP, a litigation boutique in DC.
 His practice focuses on white collar criminal defense, government investigations, and complex civil litigation.
 Lloyd received his J.D. from Georgetown Law and his B.A. from Boston College.
 Aside from serving on the Education Committee, he also has served on APABA-DC’s Community Affairs Committee.
 In addition to APABA-DC, Lloyd serves on the Board of the William B. Bryant Inn of Court.
 He is also an adjunct professor at George Mason’s Antonin Scalia School of Law where he teaches white collar crime.

-Partners & Senior Counsel Committee Co-Chair: Clinton Yu is a partner in the Washington, D.C., office of Barnes & Thornburg LLP.
+Partners & Senior Counsel Committee Co-Chair: Clinton Yuis a partner in the Washington, D.C., office of Barnes & Thornburg LLP.
 His practice focuses on international trade matters, including customs and import regulations, export controls (ITAR/EAR) and economic sanctions (OFAC), national security (CFIUS), and trade remedies.
 Clinton earned his J.D. from the University of Houston Law Center and his B.A. from the University of Texas at Austin.
+Clinton also serves as the Partners & Senior Counsel Committee liaison to the Practicing Attorney Resources Committee.

 Women's Forum